Fiesta de las Cruces: Spain

-They set out these beautiful items, redolent of the past and of the traditions of the town, making an artistic display that everyone comes to admire.
+They set out these beautiful items, redolent of the past and the town's traditions, creating an artistic display that everyone comes to admire.

-Although it is normally one of the Brotherhoods decorating the crosses, it can also be a group of friends and neighbours, a youth group, a Charity, who get together to produce these lovely events.
+Although it is usually one of the Brotherhoods that decorates the crosses, it can also be a group of friends and neighbours, a youth group, or a charity who come together to create these lovely displays.